LHMak/azure-database-migration873/README.md

   - Azure SQL Migration
 - Microsoft Azure Blob Storage
 - Microsoft Entra ID
+- Lucidchart

 # File Structure of Project
+- **README.md:** The README markdown file for this project.
+Documents the purpose, methodology, challenges faces, tools used, etc. for the project.
+- **LICENSE:** The License (MIT) file for this project.
+- **Azure Project Diagram.png:** UML diagram of the architecture of the cloud-based database system

 # License Information
 This project is licensed under the terms of the MIT license.